Retail: Retail marketing

 The broad pricing strategy is normally established in the company's overall strategic plan.
 In the case of chain stores, the pricing strategy would be set by head office.
 Broadly, there are six approaches to pricing strategy mentioned in the marketing literature: operations-oriented, revenue-oriented, customer-oriented, value-based, relationship-oriented, and socially-oriented.
 When decision-makers have determined the broad approach to pricing (i.e., the pricing strategy), they turn their attention to pricing tactics.
 Tactical pricing decisions are shorter term prices, designed to accomplish specific short-term goals.
 Pricing tactics that are commonly used in retail include discount pricing, everyday low prices, high-low pricing, loss leaders, product bundling, promotional pricing, and psychological pricing.
+Two strategies to entice the buyer, money back guarantee and buy one get one free, were devised by 18th-century retail entrepreneur Josiah Wedgwood.
 Retailers must also plan for customer preferred payment modes – e.g. cash, credit, lay-by, Electronic Funds Transfer at Point-of-Sale (EFTPOS).
 All payment options require some type of handling and attract costs.
 Contrary to common misconception, price is not the most important factor for consumers, when deciding to buy a product.

 Because patronage at a retail outlet varies, flexibility in scheduling is desirable.
 Employee scheduling software is sold, which, using known patterns of customer patronage, more or less reliably predicts the need for staffing for various functions at times of the year, day of the month or week, and time of day.
 Usually needs vary widely.
 Conforming staff utilization to staffing needs requires a flexible workforce which is available when needed but does not have to be paid when they are not, part-time workers; as of 2012 70% of retail workers in the United States were part-time.
 This may result in financial problems for the workers, who while they are required to be available at all times if their work hours are to be maximized, may not have sufficient income to meet their family and other obligations.
 Retailers can employ different techniques to enhance sales volume and to improve the customer experience, such as Add-on, Upsell or Cross-sell; Selling on value; and knowing when to close the sale.